- Dadha Group

 Accounts & Shipping

-Gifted directly by the artist to the Late Mr. Santosh Sehrai of Central Cotttage Industries Emporium, Delhi (Mr. Sehrai was also a prominent Socialist between 1947-1957) and consigned by his son.
+Gifted directly by the artist to the Late Mr. Santosh Sehrai (a prominent Socialist between 1947-1957) of Central Cotttage Industries Emporium, Delhi.
+Thence by descent

 “My work can be best summed up in the words of the critic Geeta Kapur which according to her expresses a sentiment about the unrealized universe but through the mediating mirror of nature.” - J. Swaminathan, Lalit Kala Contemporary 40, Lalit Kala Akademy, March 1995.